One Pan Fall Dinner (Roasted Chicken Thighs And Seasonal Vegetables)

 - Preheat oven to 425 F.

-- Chop carrots + apples and evenly distribute on a large baking sheet.
+- Chop carrots + apples and and combine in a bowl with the butternut squash.

-- Season vegetables with salt and pepper and a drizzle of olive oil.
+- Season vegetables and apples with salt, pepper and olive oil, stirring to coat everything.

 - Season the chicken with salt and pepper on both sides and place on top of the vegetables, drizzling with a touch more olive oil.

-- Chop up rosemary finely and sprinkle all over the pan.
+- Finely chop rosemary and sprinkle all over the pan.

 - Bake for 20 minutes and enjoy!